 - Managing Workplace Challenges

 CTE TAC Leadership Publications

 Leadership for College and Career Readiness -- This white paper fully describes the ten essential leadership shifts necessary to support enhancing student career readiness in schools.

 Overwhelm School Inertia -- This white paper shares leadership practices to Reshape School Culture to Truly Reflect College AND Career Readiness.
-As schools embrace the goal of preparing students for college and career, their leaders must engage in the task of reshaping school culture.
+As schools embrace the goal of preparing students for college and careers, their leaders must engage in the task of reshaping school culture.

 CTE Instructional Leadership - The resource focuses on how leaders can use relationships and reflection to raise student achievement in technical and academic skills.
-The book includes 20 chapters on relevant topics for CTE including videos, and links to activities and further resources.
+The book includes 20 chapters on relevant topics for CTE including videos, and links to activities, and further resources.
 Download the iBook format of CTE Instructional Leadership.
 Download a PDF version of the iBook CTE Instructional Leadership which explores the unique challenges of instructional leadership for CTE programs in high school.
 Use the online versions of the Quad D Leadership Personal Survey and Organization Survey to learn more about Quadrant D Leadership and reflect on your organization and your personal style.

-Other Leadership Resources
+Other Leadership Publications

 Association for Career & Technical Education (ACTE) maintains a CTE Clearinghouse: Leadership/Administrator DevelopmentCTE Clearinghouse: Leadership/Administrator Development which lists articles and publications addressing many CTE leadership challenges.

-ACTE has published three books:
+ACTE has published four books:

 - CTE Admin Leadership: 10 MORE Things to Know by E. Bouquillon, J. Foster, C. Hornberger, and D. Watkins